 Although many lactation consultants work with moms in all stages, whether newly postpartum, returning to work, or getting her period back after birth (which can affect milk supply), the critical time to initially call a lactation consultant is if you notice your newborn isn’t peeing, pooping or gaining weight.
 “Those are the three major things I look for,” Rachel says.
 “While nipples get sore, breastfeeding should never be painful.
 So if you’re having severe pain, call us and we will tackle it from there.”

-A typical initial consult booked through The Nesting Place is two hours long, and can take place at your home (for an additional travel fee if you're not in the immediate area), at TNP headquarters in Ridgewood, New Jersey (with all parties wearing masks) or, if you’re more comfortable given the pandemic, virtually.
+A typical initial consult booked through The Nesting Place is two hours long, and can take place at your home (for an additional travel fee if you're not in the immediate area), at TNP headquarters in Ridgewood, New Jersey even virtually if you prefer.
 First, the baby is weighed in a diaper, then mom feeds the baby, and then the baby is weighed again.
 “It’s the only way to tell [how much milk] the baby is getting at the breast,” Rachel says.
 Then, you’ll go over a plan and a schedule with your consultant, i.e. what you will be doing moving forward based on which issues need to be addressed, whether it’s exclusively breastfeeding, pumping, supplementing or some combination of the three.